 "Certification Checklist" means in relation to an Acquirer, a checklist in the form of Annexure B.1 in IAC Code Set Volume 1 (Introduction and Member Obligations) and in relation to an Issuer, a checklist in the form of Annexure B.2 in IAC Code Set Volume 1 (Introduction and Member Obligations).

-"Certification Undertakings" means all undertakings and representations given to the Company for the purposes of obtaining Certification.
+"Certification Undertakings" means all undertakings and representations diffective 1.1.16 given to the Company for the purposes of obtaining Certification.